yotamMoshe7/React-Products-Management-App/README.md

 ## Description
 ### Top Bar
 Add Buton - open form for adding new product.
-Search Field - Filter list of product by the input.
+Search Field - Filter/search list of product by the input.
 Select Box - Choose the parameter according to which the list will be sorted (date, price, title).

 ### List Of Products